 • If your baby is in a buttocks- or feet-first position (breech) near the end of your pregnancy, ask your doctor or midwife about turning the baby to a head-first position (external version).

 Now that you have additional facts on C-sections… do you still think it’s not giving birth?
-Clearly, I believe it’s a ridiculous question and truly think there are better things we can focus on, but I figured I would shed a little light on the “Debates of Social Media”.
+Clearly, I believe it’s a ridiculous debate and truly think there are better things we can focus on,

 Here’s to Cesarean Awareness Month!
 Kudos to All Mothers who are just trying to survive motherhood whether or not they had a C-section!
 Momma you are enough and your child needs a happy mom and that is all!

 📚Here are additional resources regarding Cesareans and Child Birthing options:

 - 🖥What Does the Burgundy Ribbon Stand for?

 - 🖥April is Cesarean Awareness Month